CtrlK

 Conciseness

-Generally efficient but includes some unnecessary sections like 'When to Use This Skill' vs 'When to Use azure-prepare Instead' which could be condensed.
-The 'Collect context information' section explains things Claude could infer.
-The prerequisite and routing guidance is useful but slightly verbose.
+The skill is mostly efficient but includes some unnecessary sections like 'When to Use This Skill' vs 'When to Use azure-prepare Instead' which could be condensed.
+The 'Collect context information' section explains process steps that are somewhat verbose for Claude.
+The callout box about azure-prepare is useful but the dual 'when to use' sections are redundant with it.

 2 / 3